Columbus Ohio Child Injury Lawyers

 - Dog bites and animal attacks.
 Dogs pose a danger for two reasons.
 The first is the natural friendliness children have for dogs can easily frighten or scare a dog – causing the dog to bite.
 The second is that children, because of their size, are more likely to suffer more severe injuries than adults.
 Common dog bite injuries include infections, diseases, puncture wounds, scarring, and disfigurement.

 - Premises liability.
 Ohio provides extra protection for curious children who venture onto the property of others.
 The law recognizes that pools, trampolines, and other items might attract a child - even when the property is private.
-Owners need to take extra steps such as building fences to protect children from drowning, spinal cord injuries, and other dangers.
+Property owners need to take extra steps such as building fences to protect children from drowning, spinal cord injuries, and other dangers.

 - Dangerous products.
 The manufacturers of cribs, products that can be easily swallowed, medications, medical devices, flammable products, bicycles, and other consumer products designed for children may be liable if product defects injure your child.